What is a Sensitivity Reader?

 What is a sensitivity reader?

 Sensitivity readers, also called diversity readers, are beta readers with first-hand experience in the communities you wish to write about.
-Informed by their own experiences and trained to spot microaggressions or misconceptions, they are hired by authors (and publishing houses) to provide feedback on an author's manuscript about pitfalls the writer may be unfamiliar with.
+Informed by their own experiences and trained to spot microaggressions or misconceptions, they are hired by authors (and publishers) to provide feedback on an author's manuscript about pitfalls the writer may be unfamiliar with.
 This could include harmful tropes, cultural inaccuracies, internal bias, insensitive representation, and other unintentionally problematic content.

 What are the benefits of hiring a sensitivity reader?